Calcium: The Most Misunderstood Chemistry in the Pool Business

-Pick your surface, fielder's choice: plaster, pebble, tile grout, fiberglass/gelcoat, or vinyl.
+Pick your pool surface: plaster, pebble, tile grout, fiberglass, or vinyl.
 What do they all have in common?
-They are all–without exception—dramatically impacted by the calcium hardness level in the water.
-This article will attempt to explain the urgent need to understand and manage proper levels of calcium hardness in our pools.
+They are all–without exception–impacted by the calcium saturation of the water.
+I'm writing this article to attempt to explain the urgent need to maintain sufficient levels of calcium hardness in our swimming pools.

 Having begun my career in the pool service industry in 1984, I have a confession to make.
 Call it an admission of guilt.
-A common belief--which I shared--was “I do pool repair, not chemicals”.
-This is more common than not, so let’s explore why it's a problem.
-How many of us pool repair people even bothered to carry a water chemistry test kit in our truck?
+A common attitude–which I shared–was “I do pool repair, not chemicals”.
+Be honest with yourself: how many of us pool repair technicians even bother to carry a water chemistry test kit in our truck?
 For decades I didn't.
 How about bags of calcium chloride?
 No?
 Me neither.

 LSI first, range chemistry second